uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 **CPU images**

-We have one image that is available for running workflows on CPUs.
+We have one base image that is available for running workflows on CPUs.

 > amazonlinux-base